Ashborn013/simple-app-demo/README.md

 ### Hi
-hi this is just a  test repo for me to practice next js thanks for vistiing
+hi this is just a  test repo for me to practice next js thanks for visiting